Sue Dives MA (Psychotherapy and Counselling), AdvDip, DipSup'v, UKCPreg, MBACP

 Parenting can be very challenging.
 Difficulties may be encountered during the early years and later, even into adulthood.
 Sometimes fears or problems arise due to a parent’s own situation or past experience.
 Sometimes there are feelings of isolation.
 For others parenting children who have difficulties or developmental differences can bring complex emotional impact.
 With all parenting problems there may be significant emotional fallout that affects relationships and life generally.

-For individuals my standard fee is £50.
+For counselling and psychotherapy my standard fee is £50.
 I offer a limited number of lower fee places to students and those on a low income.

 Fees for supervision of counsellors and psychotherapists are negotiable.

 A first meeting with me is informal and a chance for you to see whether I am the right person for you.
 We can talk about what you are looking for, what has led you to look for a counsellor.
 It will be an opportunity for you to find out how we could work together.

 My practice is in a peaceful location with easy parking.

 I look forward to hearing from you and making that first arrangement.